sydrawat01/BioGPT/README.md

 ```

 Remember to set the environment variables `MOSES` and `FASTBPE` to the path of Moses and fastBPE respectively, as they will be required later.

+> INFO: You can also run the `python install -r requirements.txt` command to install other dev dependencies.

 ## Pre-trained models